modern-sapien/basic-mern-app/README.md

     1. Set up server
         *   create server.js file
         *   npm init -y
-        *   npm install express mongoose dotenv if-env
+        *   npm install express mongoose dotenv if-env path

     2. Build out basic server
         *   server to run on port 3001 to not conflict with react when it runs